-The Campus Advocate available through the Dyson Wellness Center offers confidential support services and advocacy.
-The Campus Advocate can be contacted at (630) 637-5113 during normal business hours and can be contacted after hours through calling Campus Safety.
+For sexual misconduct/sex/gender-based harassment, the Campus Advocate available through the Dyson Wellness Center offers confidential support services and advocacy.
+The Campus Advocate can be contacted at (630) 637-5550 during normal business hours and can be contacted after hours through calling Campus Safety.
 The Campus Advocate provides technical assistance to anyone who has experienced sexual violence, dating or domestic violence, and stalking.
-The Campus Advocate can provide an overview of all the on- and off-campus options available to anyone who has experienced sexual misconduct, assist with pursuing civil orders of protection or no contact orders, provide safety planning, facilitate immigration status assistance, access changes in housing assignments, help with reporting to the Title IX/504 Coordinator and/or law enforcement, and help with anonymous or confidential reporting to the College for purposes of maintaining accurate crime statistics.
+The Campus Advocate can provide an overview of all the on- and off-campus options available to anyone who has experienced sexual misconduct, assist with pursuing civil orders of protection or no contact orders, provide safety planning, facilitate immigration status assistance, access changes in housing assignments, help with reporting to the Assistant Vice President for Equity, Diversity, and Inclusion and/or law enforcement, and help with anonymous or confidential reporting to the College for purposes of maintaining accurate crime statistics.
 The Campus Advocate can serve as the advisor of choice and attend all meetings that are part of on and off campus processes.
 Individuals may request to be contacted by the Campus Advocate.